 In close proximity to the Alonnisos marine park, the Blue Caves are an unmissable attraction in this part of Greece

-Effortlessly navigated by kayak, the waters around these caves can also be enjoyed as part of a guided tour which also visits the nearby marine park.
+Effortlessly navigated by kayak, the waters around these caves can also be enjoyed as part of a guided tour that also visits the nearby marine park.

 Belonging to the small island of Meganisi a short distance from Lefkada, the Papanikolis Cave is second largest to be found anywhere in Greece.